derekwolpert/CalmCloud/README.md

 ## Architecture & Technologies

-* `React`, a JavaScript library used to assist with efficent managment of rapidly changing data and maintaining a single-page web application structure
+* `React`, a JavaScript library used to assist with efficient management of rapidly changing data and maintaining a single-page web application structure
 * `Redux`, a JavaScript library used in coordination with `React` to create a centralized *store* for organizing and accessing data from
 * `JavaScript`, the project's frontend programing language
-* `Ruby on Rails`, a web application framework used to provide server-side strucutre for querying and retrieval of data from database
+* `Ruby on Rails`, a web application framework used to provide server-side structure for querying and retrieval of data from database
 * `Ruby`, the project's backend programing language
 * `PostgreSQL`, a database system used storage and management of data
 * `Webpack`, a JavaScript bundler to assist with development and production builds